emnify/product-docs/docs/portal/organization/workspaces.md

 They also automatically receive access to any new workspaces linked to the main organization.
 This role can manage other users across multiple accounts in the **Users** tab of the **Workspace settings** in the emnify Portal.

-There is only one SuperAdmin, and users with this role can't be removed from any workspace linked to the main organization, as they are the assumed owner.
+There is only one SuperAdmin per main organization, and users with this role can't be removed from any workspace linked to that organization, as they are the assumed owner.
-However, a user can be a SuperAdmin in one organization but hold another role (for example, **Observer**) in a workspace associated with a different organization.
+However, a user can be a SuperAdmin in one main organization but hold another role (for example, **Observer**) in an unrelated workspace with a different main organization.
 In those workspaces, this user can be updated or deleted as usual.
 For more information, see [user management roles and permissions](/portal/roles#user-management).